wrld3d/wrld-example-app/README.md

 * The platform needs an API key to operate.
 Sign up at https://appstore.eegeo.com/ to get your API key and introduce it into the following line in ViewController.mm :
 	#define API_KEY "OBTAIN API_KEY FROM https://appstore.eegeo.com AND INSERT IT HERE".
 * Scroll between the examples using the Next and Previous buttons; the current example name is displayed at the top of the screen.
-* To build at the command line, run ./build ios from the repository root.
+* To build at the command line, run ./build -p ios from the repository root.

 android mobile-sdk-harness
 ==========================